ahmmedrejowan/AndroidBatteryView/README.md

 | `abvChargingIcon`        | reference    | Icon displayed when charging              |
 | `abvWarningIcon`         | reference    | Icon displayed in warning state           |

+## Notes
+- The library is in its early stages, so there may be some bugs.
+- If you find any bugs, please report them in the `Issues` tab.
+- For Documentation, please visit the [Documentation](https://ahmmedrejowan.github.io/AndroidBatteryView/documentation/html/index.html)
+- Sample app is available in the [app](https://github.com/ahmmedrejowan/AndroidBatteryView/tree/master/app) directory.

 ## Contribute
 Please fork this repository and contribute back using [pull requests](https://github.com/ahmmedrejowan/AndroidBatteryView/pulls).